 - Chair Janet Yellen, has served as Chair of the Federal Reserve since February 3, 2014 since her appointment by President Obama.

 The London Interbank Offered Rate (LIBOR) is the reference interest rate for trillions of dollars of financial derivative contracts.
-LIBOR continues to Eek higher each week.
+LIBOR continues to climb higher each week.

 Under Alan Greenspan, 3-month LIBOR declined from 5.5% to a low of 1% in 2003.
 Coincidentally, and perhaps causally, the U.S. home market started to boom.
 Interest rates (3-month LIBOR) normalized to 5% by 2006.
 Then, in 2007, the Housing Bubble began to burst, creating a Financial Crisis and the Great Recession.
-Fed Chair Ben Bernanke then introduced the Zero Interest Rate Policy, or ZIRP. (chart last updated September 22, 2017)
+Fed Chair Ben Bernanke then introduced the Zero Interest Rate Policy, or ZIRP.
+(This chart was last updated December 7, 2017)